-Teaching candidates understand and use scientific disciplinary core ideas, cross-cutting concepts, and science and engineering practices to plan, implement, and assess science learning experiences that engage all elementary learners in curiosity, exploration, sense-making, conceptual development, and problem solving.
-Additionally, teaching candidates will learn concepts including physical, life, and earth and space sciences, as well as, concepts in science and technology, science in personal and social perspectives, the history and nature of science, the unifying concepts of science, and the inquiry processes.
-They will also demonstrate knowledge, understanding, and use the major concepts of health education and encouragement of a healthy lifestyle.
-Through the use of interactive, multimedia resources, emphasis is placed on incorporating multiple learning styles in lesson design.
-Concurrent field experience in EDUC-3307 will require instructional application of science and health concepts and processes in a variety of educational settings.
-EDUC-3301 and EDUC-3307 must accompany this course.
+In this course the teaching candidates understand and use scientific disciplinary core ideas, crosscutting concepts, and science and engineering practices to plan, implement, and assess science learning experiences that engage all learners in curiosity, exploration, sense-making, conceptual development, and problem solving.
+Additionally, teaching candidates will learn concepts including physical, life, and earth and space sciences as well as concepts in science and technology, science in personal and social perspectives, the history and nature of science, the unifying concepts of science, and the inquiry process.
 Prerequisite: Acceptance into Teacher Education Program.